IRON AND IRON OVERLOAD

 A poor eliminator pattern indicates the body is having difficulty eliminating iron.
 For more on this critically important mineral analysis pattern, read Poor Eliminator Pattern on this website.

 This is why iron, manganese and aluminum are called the “amigos”.
 They are found together, like friends.
-For more on this important topic, please read Iron, Manganese And Aluminum on this webiste.
+For more details, read Iron, Manganese And Aluminum.

 4. OTHER ‘AMIGOS’ IN THE POOR ELIMINATOR RANGE.
 This means that aluminum or manganese, usually, are very low in the hair.
 The poor eliminator range for aluminum is when it is less than 0.2 mg% and for manganese when it is less than about 0.015 mg%.